-Pakistani Hacker Posted Authentic Snapchat Source Code on GitHub – Snapchat’s source code is stolen…can there be a bigger news than that?
+Pakistani Hacker Posted Authentic Snapchat Source Code on GitHub – Snapchat’s source code is stolen…can there be a piece of bigger news than that?
 Perhaps there is!

 Not only that the source code has been stolen but also posted on Microsoft-owned GitHub of all the platforms.
 Reportedly, the hacker hails from a small village in Pakistan and uses the alias ‘i5xx’.